Does your homeowners or condominium association have a website? If you live in Florida, and the answer is no, it’s time to get one.

 Does my association really need a website right now?

-If your association has 150 or more units, yes.
-Associations were originally expected to have their website up and running by July 1, 2018, but that deadline was extended to January 1, 2019.
-No additional extensions have been given past the beginning of January 2019.
+If your association has 25 or more units, yes.
+Associations with 150 or more units were originally expected to have their website up and running by July 1, 2018, but that deadline was extended to January 1, 2019.
+No additional extensions were given past the beginning of January 2019.

 If your association is still without a website, you’re not alone, however, this issue should be addressed as quickly as possible.
 Non-compliant condo associations may be fined.
 Furthermore, board members could be removed by a quorum of unit owners as a result of noncompliance with the law.